A ghost story with a difference from the World Fantasy and multiple British Fantasy Award-winning author of Some Kinf of Fairy Tale.

 And soon there is a terrible price to be paid for his new found freedom and independence.
 A price that will come back to haunt him, even in the bright sunlight of summer.

 As with Some Kind of Fairy Tale, Graham Joyce has crafted a deceptively simple tale of great power.
 With beautiful prose, wonderful characters and a perfect evocation of time and place this is a novel that transcends the boundaries between the everyday and the supernatural while celebrating the power of both.

 Graham Joyce is the award-winning author of numerous short story collections and novels, including The Tooth Fairy, Smoking Poppy, The Facts of Life, The Limits of Enchantment, The Silent Land, Some Kind of Fairy Tale and The Year of the Ladybird.

-He won the British Fantasy Award six times, and the World Fantasy Award for Best Novel in 2003 for The Facts of Life.
-He also won the O Henry Award.
+He has won the British Fantasy Award four times, and the World Fantasy Award for Best Novel in 2003 for The Facts of Life.

-In addition to his own writing, he taught a writing course at Nottingham Trent University.
+In addition to his own writing, he also teaches a writing course at Nottingham Trent University.